8bearings/Anime-Site/README.md

 ## Acknowledgments

-- Thanks to the [Jikan](https://jikan.moe/) for providing the data used in this application.
+- Thanks to the [Jikan API](https://jikan.moe/) for providing the data used in this application.